Walt Disney World Monorail System: Automation

 Since the implementation of automation, platform attendants use a control panel located on each station platform to operate the monorail.

 Starting June 22, 2014, the monorail began operating on a different timetable in order to accommodate work to automate the system.
 Disney stated that the system would provide a more efficient service with enhanced safety, as well as more frequent dispatch of the trains, faster switching times, and monorail arrival information.
 Pilots are still seated in the front cab, but only supervise the monorail in case of an emergency.
 Platform attendants operate a control panel to dispatch and operate the monorail system.

 Identification

-Monorail Peach on October 22, 2011, outside Disney's Polynesian Resort.
+Monorail Peach outside Disney's Polynesian Resort (2011).

-For a while, Monorail Coral featured TRON artwork from Disney's Tron: Legacy.
+For a while, Monorail Coral featured Tron artwork from Disney's Tron: Legacy.

-Monorail Black traveling inside Epcot on December 14, 2019.
+Monorail Black traveling inside Epcot (2019).

 Each train is identified by a colored stripe, and given a name according to that color.
 The complete list of colors used is below: